 Understanding global development

-The new geographies and dynamics of prosperity, poverty and inequality are generating difficult questions for development activists, practitioners and researchers around the world.
+The new dynamics of prosperity, poverty and inequality generate difficult questions for development activists, practitioners and researchers around the world.
 How do we secure the social and economic wellbeing of the many and not just the few?
-Can we continue to pursue economic growth while sustaining the environmental resources on which we depend?
-Does technological innovation present us with opportunities to live in more socially and environmentally sustainable ways?
+Can we pursue economic growth while sustaining environmental resources?
+Does technological innovation let us live in more socially and environmentally sustainable ways?
 Addressing questions such as these requires advanced understanding, innovative ideas and critical thinking.
 If you want to build these capacities, then this module is for you.

-This module enables you to more effectively understand and respond to key issues in global development in whatever context you are working.
-You’ll be able to reflect critically on dominant approaches to development and explore development alternatives, enhancing your capacities to negotiate development effectively and work towards more socially and environmentally sustainable futures.
+This module enables you to understand and respond to key issues in global development in whatever context you are working more effectively.
+You'll be able to reflect critically on dominant approaches to development and explore development alternatives, enhancing your capacities to negotiate development effectively and work towards more socially and environmentally sustainable futures.

 Vocational relevance

-The module will have particular relevance for you if you are working, or want to work, in development-related fields in the UK or around the world.
+The module will have particular relevance if you’re working or want to work in development-related fields in the UK or around the world.
 It serves as a gateway for anyone who wishes to enter the field of global development and as a challenge to the thinking and practice of anyone who is already established in the field.
 With its breadth of focus across development theory and practice, the module is designed to equip you with the capacities to undertake a wider range of careers in development-related fields, including academic and applied research, the design and management of development projects and interventions, and development policy analysis and formulation.

 Module